magmesser/sara-juengst/README.md

 - Publications:
   - get links from Sara for read now buttons
 - Student Experience:
-  - get list of students and topics and where are they now from Sara
+  - get list of students and topics and where are they now from Sara. then uncomment nav bar menus (2) and app.js

 ## Contribution